synereo/synereo/README.md

 Username|Password
 --------|--------
 admin@localhost|a

+Or follow instructions to register as a new user [here](https://github.com/synereo/docs/wiki/Registering-as-a-new-user)

 **NOTE**: This username and password can be changed by editing the `eval.conf` file inside the running container.